Capturing the Moon’s Many Faces—And Phases

-Learning to capture great photos of the full moon has been a joyful journey for this Alberta photographer.
+Learning how to photograph our nearest neighbour in space has been a joyful journey for this Alberta shutterbug.

 Every month, during the full moon, I check the forecast in hopes of clear skies so I can capture both its brightness against the darkness of the night, as well as the beauty of its descent upon, and eventually behind, the mountains.